Looking for a simple, low-cost, out-of-the-ordinary way to add a bit of pizzazz to your Christmas decor? And maybe at the last minute too?

 - Place a dab of glue on the center of the top of your completed paperback book tree.

-- Immediately place the competed Christmas Ball, decorative end side down, on the glued tree top.
+- Immediately place the completed Christmas Ball, decorative end side down, on the glued tree top.

 - Stand back and admire your handiwork.